 - Cast: Michael Fassbender, Kate Winslet, Seth Rogen, Jeff Daniels

 |Domestic Box Office: $17,766,658||Overseas Box Office: $17,752,817|

 After Leonardo DiCaprio and Christian Bale passed on the title role, Sony sent Steve Jobs into turnaround and less than a week later Universal took on the high profile project.
-The studio co-financed with with Legendary for $30 million.
+The budget for Steve Jobs was $30 million and the studio co-financed with with Legendary.
 Steve Jobs had very strong buzz and Universal backed the prestige picture with an expensive marketing blitz in the US, usually reserved for big budget tentpole fare and not mid budget adult dramas.
 Universal spent a reported $40M on the domestic P&A spend, with $24.2M allotted to TV ads (as per iSpotTV).

 Universal dated Steve Jobs for October 9 and originally planned on a wide bow, but in early September the studio decided on a NY/LA release on the 9th and a nationwide expansion on the 23rd.
 Universal carefully platformed Steve Jobs and opened it in 4 theaters to $521,522 where it posted the year’s best per screen average at $130,381.
 It expanded to 60 locations the following weekend and continued to pull in strong numbers with $1,512,693 and a $25,212 per screen average.
 Steve Jobs grossed $2.7M by the end of its second week in limited release and was set to move into wide release in its third frame into 2,493 theaters.